lace/vg/README.md

 for common tasks in vector geometry and linear algebra.

-The functions optionally can be vectorized, meaning they accept single inputs and stacks of inputs without the need to reshape.
-They return The Right Thing.
+The functions optionally can be vectorized, meaning they accept single inputs and stacks of inputs.
+They return The Right Thing, without the need to reshape the inputs or outputs.
 With the power of NumPy, the vectorized functions are fast.

 [pypi]: https://pypi.org/project/vg/
 [coverage]: https://coveralls.io/github/lace/vg